-The acknowledgements are presented chronologically, and refer primarily to workshops organized by the POP coalition.
+The acknowledgements are presented chronologically, and refer primarily to workshops organized by the people and organizations involved.

 The Peoples Official Plan for Ottawa's Climate Emergency was launched in April, 2019 at the Champlain Park Field House in Kitchissippi Ward by Daniel Buckles, Paul Johanis, Robb Barnes and Roland Dorsay.
 They jointly convened a number of face-to-face meetings over the following months aimed at mobilizing organized groups in Ottawa to engage with and attempt to influence the shape of Ottawa's new Official Plan.